gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 set(subgine-pkg-profile "${current-profile}")
 ```

-Then, we add the prefix where the libraries are installed. if the user specified any prefix or module path while calling setup, we also set it there:
+Then, we add the prefix where the libraries are installed.
+If the user specified any prefix or module path while calling setup, we also set it there:
 ```cmake
 # Installation prefix of the libraries
 list(APPEND CMAKE_PREFIX_PATH "${CMAKE_CURRENT_SOURCE_DIR}/subgine-pkg-modules/prefixes/${current-profile}/")